JordanKeiTaylor/cpp_tutorial/tutorial.md

 To see this working, checkout commit "afea5e7865f4fa39656be26f19533dbebccbab02"

+Reading list for this step:
+  - All messages the dispatcher provides to workers(https://docs.improbable.io/reference/13.7/cppsdk/using/receiving-data)
+  - Processing operations in C++(https://docs.improbable.io/reference/13.7/cppsdk/using/receiving-data)

-	###Feature 4: Now, use your knowledge to initialize multiple instances of the Managed worker, and add logic to the vector that removes entities from the vector once the worker loses authority.
-May need to read up on the authority change op.
+###Feature 4: Now, use your knowledge to initialize multiple instances of the Managed worker; and add logic to the vector that removes entities from the vector once the worker loses authority.